-At Skywood, we have a beautiful property comprised of woodlands, fields and ponds.
-We have a lot of fresh air, tall trees and waving grasses.
-We relish the outdoors, and we believe our surroundings have a restorative effect on the people who come here.
+What makes us different?
+We’ll start with a story.
+At Skywood, we have a beautiful property comprised of woodlands, fields, and ponds.
+Those who come to our campus can breathe in the fresh air and enjoy the rustling trees and waving grasses.
+We relish the outdoors and believe our surroundings have a therapeutic effect on the people who come here.

 Our natural environment has led us to the telling of certain stories.
 There’s one story we tell our community about the stars.
 Each star has its own place in the night sky.
 It is singular, and yet it is part of many greater constellations.
-It is part of network, a larger whole.
-Every star has its own destiny, its own brightness, its own contribution to the night sky.
+It is part of a network, a larger whole.
+Every star has its own destiny, brightness, and contribution to the night sky.

 It is alone, yet never alone.

-When you cope with problems using alcohol or drugs, you lose a measure of your brightness.
+When you cope with problems by using substances, you lose a measure of your brightness.
 Your star gets dim.
-You forget your unique place in the world, and you withdraw from the network that surrounds you.
+You forget your unique place in the world and withdraw from the network surrounding you.

 When you come to Skywood, you will encounter people whose goal is to restore your brightness.
-Our program is designed to make you feel totally human again, to remember how much you add to the world by being in it.
+Our program is designed to make you feel human again, to remember how much you add to the world by existing.
 And it is specifically engineered to target each area of your life so that you can experience transformative healing.

-What makes us really different at Skywood is that we have research-backed, integrated methods proven to unearth the real you—the unique, authentic you that is buried under all the pain, shame, complexity, and cloudiness of addiction and mental health conditions.
+What makes us different at Skywood is that we have research-backed, integrated methods proven to unearth the real you—the unique, authentic you buried under all the complexity and cloudiness of substance use and mental health conditions.

-One of the primary philosophies of Skywood and its parent company, Foundations Recovery Network (FRN) is this: You are not your diagnosis.
+One of the primary philosophies of Skywood is this: you are not your diagnosis.

-You should not be treated like a condition, because that’s not who you are.
-In fact, your issues probably get a lot more attention than you do right now, because they have been pushing your true self down into a hiding place where it feels all alone.
-While it is critically important to address your conditions so that they get out of the way of who you are, that’s the very thing that many treatment centers miss—who you are.
+You should not be treated like a condition because that’s not who you are.
+Your conditions, like substance use, probably get a lot more attention than you do now because they have pushed your true self down into a hiding place where it feels all alone.
+While it is critically important to address your conditions so they get out of the way of who you are, that’s the very thing many treatment centers miss—who you are.

 “I am happy, fulfilled, and most importantly, no longer bound by the cruel chains of addiction.”